 Once you’ve spent time raking his undercoat, the slicker brush can be used to whip up any excess hair and keep his coat looking healthy and shiny.
-It helps too spread its natural fur oilsThis in turn helps nourish his skin.
+It helps to spread its natural fur oilsThis in turn helps nourish his skin.

 Some Golden Retriver owners choose to simply shave their dogs.
 This is especially true for dog owners in warmer climates.
 This will make it easier for your golden retriever to cool down while solving the problem of shedding.
 If you choose to go this route, consider using a pair of dog-friendly hair clippers.

 Finding the right shampoo for your golden retriever is always important.
-Whether he’s a show dog in need of a lightening shampoo or a sensitive pooch who needs a gentle oatmeal solution, you should get something that fits his needs.
+Whether he’s a show dog in need of a lightning shampoo or a sensitive pooch who needs a gentle oatmeal solution, you should get something that fits his needs.

 If you find that regular brushing and bathing does nothing to reduce your dandruff, you can try using an anti-dandruff formula.
 However, never wash your golden retriever more than every 8 to 12 weeks.
 It will irritate your skin even more and will rid your skin of the natural oils it produces.
 This will upset his natural pH balance and could increase his dandruff.